 Best Undergraduate UX Design School: New York University (NYU)

 The Integrated Digital Media program at NYU’s Tandon School of Engineering covers the field of digital media from a wide range of perspectives.
 A flexible curriculum allows students to explore topics such as app development, software design, 2D and 3D graphics, and more.
 The program emphasizes both theory and practice, with the option of completing an internship for course credit.
 Students also benefit from NYU’s extensive library and laboratory resources.
 Both a BS and an accelerated BS/MS program are offered.

 Best for: NYU’s Tandon School of Engineering is the best UX design school for anyone who wants a well-rounded undergraduate education that will position them for a career in this exciting field.

 Best Arts-Based Undergraduate UX Design School: Ontario College of Art and Design (OCAD), Toronto

 OCAD’s Digital Futures program “combines creative approaches to emerging technologies and critical thinking to prototype possible futures.”
 Many classes are team-based and stress interdisciplinary collaboration between art, computer programming, design and business.
 In the second and third years of the program, self-directed studio work is complemented by skills-based classes in software and mobile app development.
 In the final year of the program, students draw from this experience to create a thesis project, often in collaboration with an external partner.

-Best for: Students from a fine arts or graphic design background who want to explore the intersections between technology and art.
+Best for: Students from fine arts or graphic design backgrounds who want to explore the intersections between technology and art.